asgilm/asgilm/README.md

 ## 📁 Cybersecurity Portfolio

-These are some of the projects I've built or analyzed during my learning journey.
-They include simulated incidents, auditing exercises, permission hardening, and more.
+These are some of the projects I have built, analyzed or broken.

 ### 🔹 [Cybersecurity Projects Repository](https://github.com/asgilm/Cybersecurity-Projects)